smcclab/smc-course/_assessments/02-portfolio.md

 ### Downloading your Portfolio PDF from Gitlab {#gitlab-pdf}

 When you add text and images to the markdown template files in your SMC GitLab repository, PDFs are automatically created for your portfolio.
-You need to download these PDFs and upload them to Wattle to submit your portfolio assessments.
+You need to download these PDFs to check that they are created correctly.

 Downloading your PDF takes a few clicks (annoyingly), but it's not hard and you should do it regularly to check that your PDF is looking the way you expect.
 These instructions are for "portfolio 1" but they process is almost the same for the other PDF-based assessments.